IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

             SETROPTS RACLIST(FACILITY) REFRESH

-    .. dropdown:: Use the RLIST command to display information on resources ...
+    .. dropdown:: Use the RLIST command to display information on resources ... (expand for more)
         :color: success
         :icon: info